FormidableLabs/serverless-jetpack/README.md

 ### Tracing results

 The following is a table of generated packages using vanilla Serverless vs Jetpack with tracing (using `yarn benchmark:sizes`).
-Even for our smallest `simple` scenario, the result is smaller total bundle size.
-For scenarios like the contrived `huge-prod` (with many unused production dependencies) the size difference is a significant 90+% decrease in size from `6.5 MB` to `0.5 MB`.

 The relevant portions of our measurement chart.